Tomoyokyou/DNN_HW2/README.md

 		compile "bin/makeFrameData.app" splice features to take frames before and after

 		into account.

 ----------------------------------------------------------------------------------------------------

 Notes:

-1.Some directories must be built up before compiling, such as: obj/ bin/ or you can simply enter:
+1.Some directories must be built up before compilation, such as: obj/ bin/ or you can simply enter:

 					make dir

-2.Before "make run" please make sure feature are included in train.sh/test.sh
+2.Before "make run", please make sure features path are correct in train.sh/test.sh

 	Feature format for this program:

 			speakerId_utterencename_frameid feat1 feat2 ........

-	For detail, you can run this program with no arguments, it will show its usage.
+	To see usage, you can run executables with no arguments, it will show you how to run it properly.

-3.Some example files could help you to run this program.
+3.Some example files could help you run this program.
 Check them out in ./example/

-4.the core of this program combined two api, svm_struct and svm_light, you can see README in
+4.The core of this program combined two api packages, svm_struct and svm_light, you can see README in

   svm_struct/ for copyright issues.